Wing Chun: Romanization

 In the West, the name of this martial art has been transcribed variably due to the use of different or personal Chinese language romanization methods, and differences in pronunciation between Chinese languages (but Cantonese was often preferred) or according to Western languages.
-In addition, some wing chun masters voluntarily created their own term, in order to dissociate their personal teaching from traditional teachings.
+In addition, some Wing Chun masters voluntarily created their own terms, in order to dissociate their personal teaching from traditional teachings.
 For example, Yip Man's Ving Tsun or Leung Ting's Wing Tsun.

-Finally, this martial art is pronounced quite identically in the West, but is written with many spellings: ving tsun, wing tsun, wing tsung, yongchun, weng chun, wyng tjun, ving tjun, wing tzun, wing tschun.
-Wing Chun is the most common form, used apply to all lineages of this martial art.
+Finally, this martial art is pronounced quite identically in the West but is written with many spellings: Ving Tsun, Wing Tsun, Wing Tsung, Yong Chun, Weng Chun, Wyng Tjun, Ving Tjun, Wing Tzun, Wing Tschun.
+Wing Chun is the most common form, used to apply to all lineages of this martial art.

 Context

 Context of the name Wing Chun varies between various branches of Wing Chun.
 Common legend is that the name is derived from Yim Wing-chun, the mythical progenator of the martial art, who was a student of the legendary Abbess Ng Mui.

 According to the Hung Suen / Hung Gu Biu lineage, the Ng Mui / Yim Wing Chun legend was conceived to protect the identity of Cheung Ng, a Shaolin monk who survived the Manchurian massacres and took refuge at Red Boat Opera.
-The "Yim Wing Chun" name was chosen for specific reasons, as Yim could be understood as the word for "Secret" or "Protected", and "Wing Chun" referring to Siu Lam Wing Chun Tong (the Always Spring Hall).
+The "Yim Wing Chun" name was chosen for specific reasons, as Yim could be understood as the word for "Secret" or "Protected", and "Wing Chun" refers to Siu Lam Wing Chun Tong (the Always Spring Hall).
 With "Yim Wing Chun" being a secret code for "the secret art of Siu Lam Wing Chun Hall."

 In the Pan Nam lineage, the "Wing" in Wing Chun comes from Chan Wing-wah, one of the founders of Hongmen.
-According the Pao Fa Lien lineage, the name Wing Chun is a shortened form of the revolutionary motto, "Wing yun chi jee; Mo mong Hon Juk; Dai dei wu chun."
+According to the Pao Fa Lien lineage, the name Wing Chun is a shortened form of the revolutionary motto, "Wing yun chi jee; Mo mong Hon Juk; Dai dei wu chun."
 A secret code that allowed the anti-Qing revolutionaries to recognize each other.
 Eventually, the codeword was shortened to Wing Chun (Always Spring.)

 Origins

-The definitive origin of Wing Chun remains unknown, and is attributed to the development of Southern Chinese Martial Arts.
+The definitive origin of Wing Chun remains unknown and is attributed to the development of Southern Chinese martial arts.
 Complications in the history and documentation of Wing Chun are attributed to the art being passed from teacher to student orally, rather than in writing.
-Another reason is the secrecy of its development, due to its connections to Anti-Qing rebellious movements.
+Another reason is the secrecy of its development, due to its connections to anti-Qing rebellious movements.

 There are at least eight different distinct lineages of Wing Chun, each having its own history of origin.
 Additionally, there are competing genealogies within the same branch or about the same individual teacher.
 The eight distinct lineages of Wing Chun which have been identified are: